allisonznl/allisonznl.github.io/_posts/2020-05-06-bayesian-paper.md

 hidden: true
 ---

-In this paper, I summarize Clark Glymour's arguments against Bayesian inference as a foundation for scientific inference from his book "Theory and Evidence", written in 1980.
+In this essay, I summarize Clark Glymour's arguments against Bayesian inference as a foundation for scientific inference from his book "Theory and Evidence", written in 1980.

 **A Summary of Arguments Against the Bayesian Approach to Probabilistic Inference**